wudiansi/spiderInHupe/README.md

-a based on nodejs for bbs:hupu/bxj->img speder code.
+a based on nodejs for bbs:hupu/bxj->img spider code.